CarrollPrep Weekend Programs for Teens

 SAT/ACT and College Application Prerequisites & Process

 This unique two-day opportunity is perfect for students who plan to pursue post-secondary education.
 The course guides students regarding the college application process, pre-requisites for admission, and the ACT/SAT pre-admission test.
 Advice on preparation for the two major college entrance exams currently required by most institutions of higher learning will be detailed.
 The course will review practice test items and non-visual ways to understand charts, tables and graphs on the tests.
-All students who will be enrolled in 9th-12th grades during the 2019-20 school year are welcome to apply for this two-session program.
+All students who will be enrolled in 9th to 12th grades during the 2022 school year are welcome to apply for this two-session program.
 Students will increase skills & experience in:

 - Self-Advocacy: problem-solving, using assistive technology, advocating needs within academia.